practicalli/neovim/docs/termux/neovim.md

 ## Neovim treesitter

-Treesitter provides excellent language syntax parsing and highlighting and is a very attractive feature of the recent neovim releases.
-Treesitter is a major attraction, bringing in a new audience for Neovim.
+Treesitter provides excellent language syntax parsing and highlighting performance, allowing any Neovim package to benefit.

-The `nvim-treesitter` package is included in the [practicalli/neovim-config-redux](https://github.com/practicalli/neovim-config-redux){target=_blank} configuration.
+The `nvim-treesitter` package is included in the [practicalli/astro](https://github.com/practicalli/astro){target=_blank} configuration.

 ## C Compiler

-Install C compiler for neovim-treesitter, to compile a parser for each specific programming language.
+Install C compiler to compile the parser for each specific programming language.

 ```
 pkg install clang